WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_libraries.md

 $encoded = Hex::encode(\random_bytes(16));
 ```

-Please refer to the documentation of the `paragonie/constant_time_encoding` library for details.
+Please refer to the documentation and source code of the `paragonie/constant_time_encoding` library to learn how to use the library with different encodings (e.g. base64).